dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 The deploy command may take a minute or so to finish
 :::

-If successful, the command will print `Successfully deployed <app-name>!
+This command should print `Successfully deployed <app-name>!
 Access your application at <URL>`.
 To see that your app is working, visit `<URL>/greeting/dbos` in your browser.
 For example, if your username is `mike` and your app name is `hello`, you would visit:
 ```
 https://mike-hello.cloud.dbos.dev/greeting/dbos
 ```